heptarch/heptarch.github.io/drafts/rbl2.md

 built into a job description.
 Put differently, no one is going to invent the transistor in their free time; the required quanta of effort and attention are too large.

-I think the only realistic option is to pay people to think about these problems full time.
+The only realistic option is to pay people to think about these problems full time.

 The two traditional approaches are academia and industrial R&D. Universities are slower, clunkier, more inward-looking and hidebound; industry is more constrained by revenue and other research-exogenous factors.
 Neither path is ideal.
 And while Bell had the best of both worlds, its material circumstances are unrepeatable.
 But maybe you don't need a state monopoly to enjoy the merits of both Ivory Tower and boardroom.
 While open sourcing is scaling down too far, I'll consider